survivejs/site/posts/06-react-books.md

 If you want a quick read that's straight to the point, this could be it.
 It's nowhere broad as **Developing a React Edge** for instance but if you just want to visualize data, this might work.

+### Descubre React

+[Descubre React](https://leanpub.com/descubre-react) by [Javi Jiménez](http://soyjavi.com/) is a Spanish introduction to React.
+It has 83 pages and its minimum price is $12.49 VAT excluded.

+If you want a Spanish introduction to React, here's your only option at the moment.

 ### Rails Meets React.js

 [Rails Meets React.js](http://blog.arkency.com/rails-react/) by Marcin Grzywaczewski and [Robert Pankowecki](http://robert.pankowecki.pl/) explains how to get started with React in Ruby on Rails environment.
 The book is available through Arkency for $49 and has over 150 pages.